LukeLIN-web/LukeLIN-web.github.io/_pages/about.md

 I’m a second-year CS MS Student at [King Abdullah University of Science and Technology](https://www.kaust.edu.sa/en), advised by Prof. [Marco Canini](https://mcanini.github.io/).
 I obtained my bachelor's degree from [Zhejiang University](https://www.zju.edu.cn/) in 2022.
 I obtained Second-Class Scholarships in 2020 and 2021, with no more than 8% of students awarded.
 My research interests include Machine Learning Systems and graph neural networks.

-In my normal life, I have great passions for frisbee and writing.
+In my daily life, I have great passions for frisbee and writing.
 Here is my [medium](https://medium.com/@juyi.lin/).

 ## Education